 - Industry tests provide information on how skilled and knowledgeable a candidate is on the industry they work in.

 - Medical examinations provide information on the health and medical history of a candidate.

 Pre-employment tests fall into three main categories: aptitude, personality, and skills tests.

-Aptitude tests evaluate a candidate's general intelligence by testing the abilities of critical thinking, problem solving and learnability.
-LinkedIn conducted a study of the most highly sort after qualities employers seek and found that problem solving ranked first with 65% and the ability to learn new concepts ranked second at 64%.
+Aptitude tests evaluate a candidate's general intelligence by testing the abilities of critical thinking, problem solving, and learnability.
+LinkedIn conducted a study of the most highly sought after qualities employers seek and found that problem solving ranked first, with 65 percent, and the ability to learn new concepts ranked second at 64 percent.
 Aptitude tests give an effective way of evaluating these skills that can be difficult to discern in normal interviews.